 “Developmentally Appropriate Practice is informed by what we know from theory and literature about how children develop and learn.” – NAEYC (National Association for the Education of Young Children)

-Three core considerations of Developmentally Appropriate Practice
+Three core considerations of Developmentally Appropriate Practices

-1. Knowledge of childhood development
+1. Knowledge of child development

 Knowing typical development and learning at different ages provides you with a benchmark that will help prepare you to make decisions on the environment, interactions, activities, and materials.
 This knowledge should be based on research.
 You could try building a PILES child development chart using this guide.